 For anyone who suffers from depression or anxiety, you’ll know that school had nothing to do with it.
 I liked school well enough most days.
 I was a good student, my teacher’s liked me (when I wasn’t talking) and I had a lot of friends.
 I actually enjoyed school on days when, as I know now, I wasn’t in a depressive slump, or something hadn’t triggered a huge ball of anxiety in my chest.
 When you are in grade school though, you have no clue what is going on.
 I wasn’t so much escaping from, but running to someplace I could better manage my emotions, like home or my grandmas’s house.

 Fast forward to Junior High and into High School and it only got worse.
 I would feign illness because I could not even begin to deal with the blackness.
 There was no more coming home from school, I just wasn’t getting up to go at all.
 I wasn’t home enough to call attention from the school for excessive absences, but I was definitely staying home because of my inability to deal with my feelings.
 I could not even begin to express my feelings or pinpoint them.
 My parents tried so hard to find out “what was wrong”… but I didn’t have the words.
 There really were none.
 Nothing was wrong.
 My answer was always; “I don’t know?”
 And I didn’t.
 It was all chemicals and emotions.
 There wasn’t an external cause.
+You see, hormones play a major part in depression.
 Two days could be exactly alike, but if my hormones were off… which hello?
-Teenage girl.
+Teenage girl!
 Double whammy.
 I could not function like I did any other day.

 I saw the school counselor, but all I could share were just normal, everyday teenage problems.
 I had no idea how to articulate the way I felt.